Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Combat Mechanics.md

 - For example - a character equipped with Heavy Bronze Armor and a Corinthian Helmet has an AR of 2 (Bronze armor) + 3 (Corinthian Helmet) = 5.
 ### Critical Damage:
 - When rolling for damage, if one of the dice you roll hits the maximum (4 for d4, 6 for d6, etc.), roll it again and deal extra damage.
-- Can only re-roll once. (if you roll 1d4 and get 4, then roll 1d4 to get 4 again, you do not roll again)
 - Does not apply to [[Combat Mechanics#Blunt Damage|blunt damage]] rolls.
 ### Grapples:
 - **Grapple is a bonus action**